Director, Mectizan® Donation Program

 Getting Drugs to Countries in Need

-The second part of Sodahlon’s job is to work with the ministries of health in each country to ensure they are committed to funding and implementing the drug distribution program.
+Another important aspect of Sodahlon’s job is to work with the ministries of health in each country to ensure they are committed to funding and implementing the drug distribution program.
 “If I identify any funding gaps, I lobby for that country so additional money is mobilized,” he says.

 Challenges and Success Stories